 Please check rates and details directly with the companies in question if you need more recent info.

 |1984||concrete staircase built.|

 |1988||first tarred road built to the town.|

 |1998||begin of construction of Goddess Guan Yin statue.|

 |2008||Goddess Guan Yin statue completed.|

-Zi Xia Dong is a Chinese cave temple located in the karst tower Princess Hill.
+紫霞洞 (Zi Xia Dong) is a Chinese cave temple, hence the Chinese name, located in the karst tower Princess Hill.
 The tower was named after an old legend, a beautiful princess searching for her missing father came to this place.
-She found him meditating at the cave but he was dying of old age.
-She place the first commemorative shrine for her father in the cave.
-So the hill was named after her for her daughterly unselfishness.
+She found him meditating at the cave, but he was dying of old age.
+She placed the first commemorative shrine for her father in the cave.
+So the hill was named after her, for her daughterly unselfishness.